CLIMADA-project/climada_python/CONTRIBUTING.md

     $ git push --set-upstream fork feature/my-fancy-branch
     ```

-    If you would like to request permissions for the main repository, please contact the [team members](https://github.com/orgs/CLIMADA-project/people).
 9. On the [CLIMADA-project/climada_python](https://github.com/CLIMADA-project/climada_python) GitHub repository, create a new pull request with target branch `develop`.
     This also works if you pushed to a fork instead of the main repository.
     Add a description and explanation of your changes and work through the pull request author checklist provided.